The Washington Post: 2024 discontinuation of presidential endorsements

-Eleven days prior to the 2024 presidential election, CEO and publisher William Lewis announced that the Post would not endorse a candidate for 2024.
+Eleven days before the 2024 presidential election, CEO and publisher William Lewis announced that the Post would not endorse a candidate for 2024.
 It was the first time since the 1988 presidential election that the paper did not endorse the Democratic candidate.
 Lewis also said that the paper would not make endorsements in any future presidential election.
 Lewis stated that the paper was "returning to our roots" of not endorsing candidates, and explained that the move was "a statement in support of our readers' ability to make up their own minds", and "consistent with the values the Post has always stood for and what we hope for in a leader: character and courage in service to the American ethic, veneration for the rule of law, and respect for human freedom in all its aspects."
 Sources familiar with the situation stated that the Post editorial board had drafted an endorsement for Kamala Harris, but that it had been blocked by order of the Posts owner Jeff Bezos.

 The move was criticized by former executive editor Martin Baron, who considered it "disturbing spinelessness at an institution famed for courage", and suggested that Bezos was fearing retaliation from 2024 Republican candidate Donald Trump that could impact Bezos's other businesses if Trump were elected.
 Editor-at-large Robert Kagan and columnist Michele Norris resigned in the wake of the decision, and editor David Maraniss said that the paper was "dying in darkness", a reference to the paper's current slogan.
 Post opinion columnists jointly authored an article calling the decision to not endorse a "terrible mistake", and it was condemned by the Washington Post Guild, a union unit representing Post employees.
 More than 250,000 people (about ten percent of the Posts subscribers) cancelled their subscriptions, and three members of the editorial board left the board, though they remain with the Post in other positions.
 An endorsement of Harris was subsequently published by the paper's humorist Alexandra Petri, who explained that "if I were the paper, I would be a little embarrassed that it has fallen to me, the humor columnist, to make our presidential endorsement", and that "I only know what's happening because our actual journalists are out there reporting, knowing that their editors have their backs, that there's no one too powerful to report on, that we would never pull a punch out of fear."

 Condemning the Posts decision, several columnists, including Will Bunch, Jonathan Last, Dan Froomkin, Donna Ladd and Sewell Chan, described it as an example of what historian Timothy Snyder calls anticipatory obedience.
-Snyder himself criticized the decision, asserting that "'do not obey in advance' is the main lesson of the twentieth century."
-Andrew Koppelman, in an opinion piece for The Hill, praised the Post for revealing its cowardice.